E-daw/Fedora-Tips/README.md

   Disable ModemManager:

-      sudo systemctl disable ModemManager.service //This is cellular modem service, it's not necessary for WiFi/Ethernet
+  This is cellular modem service, it's not necessary for WiFi/Ethernet users.

+      sudo systemctl disable ModemManager.service

   Dracut optimization:

   Fedora packages many drivers with the install to accomidate many machines.
 Use these commands to build a lighter OS image that's tailored more to your PC's hardware.
 This doesn't remove anything and you will maintain compatability with other       hardware when running these commands again.
+Running these can improve boot times.

       echo 'hostonly="yes"' | sudo tee /etc/dracut.conf.d/hostonly.conf